- Date: Wednesday 24 May 2017

-THE ROLE of assessment in the ever changing world of higher education is the focus of two symposia.
+THE ROLE of assessment in the ever changing world of higher education is the focus of a symposia.

-The Higher Education Academy’s (HEA) ‘Transforming Assessment in Higher Education’ symposia series aims to bring together cutting edge examples of effective efforts at sustainable and manageable change at programme, school, faculty, college and or institutional-level, with regards to assessment and feedback.
+The last in the Higher Education Academy’s (HEA) ‘Transforming Assessment in Higher Education’ symposia series aims to bring together cutting edge examples of effective efforts at sustainable and manageable change at programme, school, faculty, college and or institutional-level, with regards to assessment and feedback.

-Hosted at the HEA in York, the aim of each one-day symposium is to provide an open and supportive environment within which to share and discuss contemporary practice-based programmes and initiatives in priority areas.
+Hosted at the HEA in York, the symposium aims to provide an open and supportive environment within which to share and discuss contemporary practice-based programmes and initiatives in priority areas.
 As well as to begin to craft a principled, and evidence-informed, approach to devising support and guidance for changes with regards to transforming assessment in higher education.

 The HEA welcome submissions outlining discipline-specific innovations in devising and facilitating alternative approaches to assessment design, practice and administration within these broad themes, as well as examples detailing wider institutional initiatives aimed at strategic and systemic change.

 They would be particularly interested in examples of inter-disciplinary approaches, as well as examples that cross the boundaries of two or more of the core themes.